 He couldn’t reason it out and was stuck in the mystery of not knowing.
 He thought about telling Steve but common sense had taught him otherwise.
 No one would believe him and he would most definitely be mocked, especially by Steve.

-“Keep it to yourself,” he thought.
+“Keep it to myself,” he decided.

 As he reached the bottom of the stairs he anxiously looked around for Steve, but he wasn’t there.
-Usually he would be waiting but this time there was no sign of him.
+Usually, he would be waiting but this time there was no sign of him.
 Josh smiled from a sense of relief and carried on by himself.

 “I’m gonna have to think up some exceptional bullshit for this one,” he said to himself with a smile.

-All of a sudden a feeling hit him, just as though his mother had surprised him with one of her “enlightening wake-up calls”.
+All of a sudden, a feeling hit him, just as though his mother had surprised him with one of her “enlightening wake-up calls”.
 Josh froze for a moment but with all of eternity passing by at once.
 He hadn’t left the shop yet but felt something very wrong.
-He was pinned like a rabbit being startled at night with an oncoming car speeding towards it - headlights full on.
+He was pinned like a rabbit being startled at night, with an oncoming car speeding towards it—headlights full on.
 He just stood motionless, right by the exit.

 “What’s going on?” he thought, “I can’t move.”

-Frozen to the spot he recognised the intense feeling, the feeling he had experienced the previous day with the “apparition” of his friend.
+Frozen to the spot, he recognised the intense feeling, the feeling he had experienced the previous day with the “apparition” of his friend.
 Déjà vu swept over him, but much stronger than before.
 Yesterday’s feeling was nothing compared to this.
 But what had caused it?
 There were no “ghosts” or anything Josh could recognise.
-So what had triggered this feeling?
+So, what had triggered this feeling?

 “There must have been someone watching me,” he thought.
 “The security guards were on to me.”

-This made him feel more at ease with the situation as he had given himself an answer to what had happened.
-But despite this rationalisation, somehow he knew it wasn’t the right answer.
-Something else had triggered that feeling just as it did the day before with the sighting of his “dead” friend.
+This made him feel more at ease with the situation, as he had given himself an answer to what had happened.
+But despite this rationalisation, somehow, he knew it wasn’t the right answer.
+Something else had triggered that feeling, just as it did the day before with the sighting of his “dead” friend.
 But Josh hadn’t seen anymore “apparitions” or “ghosts”.

 “Hey,” a sudden voice interrupted Josh’s thoughts, causing him to instantly turn around.